This Forbidden Island review was made after playing the game about 20 times.

 What is Forbidden Island?

-Forbidden Island is a cooperative adventure game designed by Matt Leacock and published by Gamewright.
+Forbidden Island is a cooperative survival game designed by Matt Leacock and published by Gamewright.
 Two to four players take on the roles of different adventurers who move throughout an island of mystery looking for lost treasures.
 The island is not stable and is slowly sinking, though, so the players need to get the treasures and get away quickly as possible.

 Players can choose from one of six different roles in Forbidden Island.
 Each one has its own unique abilities, which can change the players’ strategies throughout the game.

 The board itself is made up of 24 island tiles.
 Some of the tiles have treasure symbols on them, and players must go to these tiles to get the treasure when they have enough treasure cards of that type.

 Each turn, players can use their three actions to move, shore up (flip) flooded tiles, or share cards.
 Players will also be able to use certain action cards that allow them to get helicopter rides to different parts of the island (Helicopter Lifts) or shore up any tiles (Sandbags).

 Once a player has completed their turn, they take two cards from the treasure deck and add them to their hand.
 They then look at the current water level and draw that many cards from the flood deck.
 Tiles are either flooded or they sink when their flood cards are drawn.
 If a player gets a Waters Rise card from the treasure deck, they have to follow the directions on the card.